Simple Sugar Skull

-We are already into the second week of October, and onto the second costume idea.
-Sometimes, parties come up without much notice, or you're short on change - what should you do if you still want to get a little dressed up, but are without a costume?
+Sometimes, parties come up without much notice, or you’re short on change – what should you do if you are without a costume?

 Makeup to the rescue!
-One of the most beautiful looks done in celebration of a beautiful event, the Sugar Skull for Dia de los Muertos (Day of the Dead).
+Today I’ll be sharing a special look done in celebration of a beautiful event; the Sugar Skull for Dia de Los Muertos (Day of the Dead).

-I'll show you a simple sugar skull tutorial that can be embellished upon however you would like if you so desire (and have the time).
+I’ll show you a simple sugar skull tutorial that can be embellished upon however you would like.

-- Start with a clean, moisturized face.
-Some people use white face paint for the base, but I was using what I had available in my makeup box, so I went simple and just used foundation.
+- Some people use white face paint for the base, but I was using what I had available in my makeup box, so I went simple and just used foundation.

-- For this look we are doing the sugar skull on side, and a regular (if not a little dramatic for daytime) makeup look on the other.
-I did go in and exaggerate my features a bit with a light brown eyeshadow for contour around my temples, cheek bones, and on my chin, right under my bottom lip.
-Create a circle around your eye, angling it a little by using your eyebrow as a guide, and fill it in.
-I used a black pencil eyeliner, melted the tip with a lighter, and applied it on my eye.
-I smudged it all in using a brush.
+- For this look, I did the sugar skull on one side, and a regular makeup look on the other.
+I also exaggerated my features a bit with a light brown eyeshadow for contour.
+I specifically focused around my temples, cheek bones, and on my chin, right under my bottom lip.
+Creating a circle around my eye, I filled it in with a black pencil eyeliner and smudged it all in using a brush after applying it.
 I also filled in the opposite eyebrow with the same color pencil.

-- Use that same brush to create the general outline of where you want your nose to be.
-Easiest way to explain the shape?
-Make an upside down heart, the fullest parts reaching the edges of your nostrils, the pointed part at the center of your nose.
-Fill that in, and smudge a bit under the tip of your nose as well.
+- Then I used that same brush to create the general outline of where I wanted my “nose” to be.
+The easiest way to explain the shape is to make an upside down heart, the fullest parts reaching the edges of the nostrils, the pointed part at the center of the nose.
+I filled that in and smudged a bit under the tip of my nose as well.

-- Onto the mouth - start by drawing thin lines toward your cheeks, beginning at the corners of your mouth.
+- Onto the mouth – I started by drawing thin lines toward my cheeks, beginning at the corners of my mouth.
 I used a felt tip eyeliner for more precise lines.
-Create dots above and below your top and bottom lips that line up with each other using either one of your eyeliners.
+After that, I created dots above and below my top and bottom lips that line up with each other using either eyeliner.
 Connect these dots vertically with a thin line.
 I had my dots extend past my lips at the corners, and up the cheekbone on the Sugar Skull side.
 I also blended a little gray under the cheekbone line to create a shadow.

-Personally, I liked doing this version of the makeup because I find it to be an ideal representation of the Holiday, "An expression of the beauty and mystery of life and death...a time of introspection...and at its most potent, it is a balanced blend of the two".
-This look blends both a personal, everyday look, and the Sugar Skull - a blending of life and death.
+Personally, I liked doing this version of the makeup because I find it to be an ideal representation of the Holiday.
+It is an expression of the beauty and mystery of life and death.
+It is a time of introspection; and at its most potent, it is a balanced blend of the two.
+This look blends both a personal, everyday style and the Sugar Skull – a blending of life and death.

-Now for some totally necessary ridiculous faces I made while in costume...
+Now for some totally necessary ridiculous faces made while in costume…

-I hope you enjoyed this tutorial, and the second costume look for October 2014.
+I hope you enjoyed this tutorial and the second costume for October 2014!